Using Autopilot with Managed Workstation

 Collect the Hardware Information for the Machine to Be Enrolled

-- If you haven't already, turn on the computer and complete the initial Windows setup.
-The settings you choose are not important as you will reset the machine completely to complete the Autopilot process.
-However, you will need to create a local account on the machine to perform these steps, as signing in with your Microsoft Account in Windows 10 is not currently supported by the UW.
+1. If you haven't already, turn on the computer and complete the initial Windows setup.
+The settings you choose are not important as you will OS reset the computer to complete the Autopilot process.
+However, you will need to create a local user account in Windows on the computer to perform these steps, as signing in with a Microsoft Account in Windows 11 is not supported by the UW.
 If you're unsure how to create a local account, see Create a Local Account below.

-- Launch an Administrative Powershell console by right-clicking the Start Menu and clicking on "Windows PowerShell (Admin)"
+2. Launch an Administrative PowerShell console by right-clicking the Start Menu and clicking on "Windows PowerShell (Admin)"

-- Answer Yes to each of the questions when prompted.
+3. Answer Yes to each of the questions when prompted.
+PowerShell Instructions

 If you have multiple devices you'd like enrolled, please collect hardware information from each of them and consolidate that information into a single CSV.
 Send that spreadsheet to help@uw.edu with "MWS Autopilot device enrollment" as the subject.